Sawm-c/WeatherForecast-devops-project/README.md

 ├── Dockerfile           # Blueprint for the application image ├── .gitignore           # Ignored files and directories └── README.md            # Project documentation

 🔄 CI/CD Pipeline Architecture
 This project implements a robust CI/CD pipeline using GitHub Actions.
 Every time code is pushed to the main branch, the following automated jobs are triggered:

-Test-Code Job:
+1. Test-Code Job:
-Sets up an Ubuntu runner with Python 3.11.
+   - Sets up an Ubuntu runner with Python 3.11.
-Installs dependencies.
+   - Installs dependencies.
-Runs flake8 to enforce PEP 8 coding standards and catch syntax errors.
+   - Runs flake8 to enforce PEP 8 coding standards and catch syntax errors.

-Build-and-Push Job:
+2. Build-and-Push Job:
-Waits for the Test-Code job to pass successfully.
+   - Waits for the Test-Code job to pass successfully.
-Securely logs into Docker Hub using GitHub Secrets.
+   - Securely logs into Docker Hub using GitHub Secrets.
-Builds the Docker image and tags it with both latest and the dynamic Git commit SHA/tag.
+   - Builds the Docker image and tags it with both latest and the dynamic Git commit SHA/tag.
-Pushes the image to the Docker Hub registry.
+   - Pushes the image to the Docker Hub registry.

 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-Fork the repository
+1. Fork the repository
-Create your feature branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request
+2. Create your feature branch (git checkout -b feature/AmazingFeature)
+3. Commit your changes (git commit -m 'Add some AmazingFeature')
+4. Push to the branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request

 🙏 Acknowledgments

-WeatherAPI: For providing accurate and comprehensive weather data.
+1. WeatherAPI: For providing accurate and comprehensive weather data.
-Unsplash: For the beautiful weather background imagery.
+2 .Unsplash: For the beautiful weather background imagery.
-Tailwind CSS: For making UI styling incredibly fast and efficient.
+3. Tailwind CSS: For making UI styling incredibly fast and efficient.

 📞 Contact
 Sawm-c - 💻 GitHub: @Sawm-c
+📧 Email: hieuhc53@gmail.com
 ⭐ Star this repository if you found it helpful or interesting!